pgaudit/set_user/README.md

 will be logged providing an audit trail, which could also be used to trigger alerts.

-Although this extension compiles and works with all supported versions of PostgreSQL starting with PostgreSQL 9.1, all features are not supported until PostgreSQL 9.4 or higher.
-The ALTER SYSTEM command does not exist prior to 9.4 and COPY PROGRAM does not exist prior to 9.3.
+This extension supports PostgreSQL versions 9.4 and higher.

 ##  Post-Execution Hooks